photo hurricane cuba

 KEY MESSAGES:

-2. Swells generated by Gabrielle are expected to reach Bermuda
+2. Swells generated by Jerry are affecting the Leeward Islands,

 FORECAST POSITIONS AND MAX WINDS